CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-postgres.md

    ```BASH
    azdata arc postgres backup create --name backup01 --server-name arcpostgres
    ```
-   This command will coordinate a distributed full backup across all the nodes that constitute Azure Arc enabled PostgreSQL Hyperscale server group.
+   This command will coordinate a distributed full backup across all the nodes that constitute Azure Arc-enabled PostgreSQL Hyperscale server group.

    Where:
    - **name** indicates the name of a backup